Updated: September 30, 2017

 - Picture taking of the amazing mountainous topography of Buscalan Village

-- Play basketball in the nearby court together with the locals
+- Play basketball with the locals in the nearby court

 - Try farming with the locals

 - We also donated school supplies to the children of Buscalan. – I highly recommend this activity.